Web Summit Lisbon 2018: sustainable travel is still seen as just a trend

 Through the website, you’ll be able to book accommodation, restaurants, and experiences in Alentejo while supporting local businesses.

 Type of product/service: booking website

-Before traveling, any user can see sustainable events or causes happening at their destination and choose to take part.
+Before traveling, any user can see sustainable events or causes happening at their destination and choose to participate.
 The more the user engages in such activities, the higher the level he reaches from a beginner Greener Carer to an expert Greener Activist.

 Type of product/service: mobile app connecting sustainable travelers with local businesses

-A quick read through their website, and they sounded quite solid.
+A quick read through their website, and they sounded pretty solid.
 I was even more certain of this when I met Ijaz, and he told me about the project.
-This last year, readers, fellow writers, and interviewers have been asking me this a lot: where do I go to find out how to minimize my negative impact as a tourist in Lisbon?
+This last year, readers, fellow writers, and interviewers have asked me this a lot: where do I go to find out how to minimize my negative impact as a tourist in Lisbon?
 Where is the reliable information?

 Decentralizing and getting people to explore beyond their comfort zone is crucial.
 But when you don’t know a city that well, how do you trust your gut?
-You follow a route someone else who knows the city well has designed for you without having to join a tour group.
+You follow a route someone else who knows the city well has designed for you without joining a tour group.

 Type of product/service: mobile app with exploration games for independent travelers

-As I become more and more an advocate for sustainable cultural tourism and conscious travel, I also wish more travel startups would follow suit.
+As I become an advocate for sustainable cultural tourism and conscious travel, I also wish more travel startups would follow suit.
 The future of tourism is sustainability.
 Otherwise, there will be nothing left to visit.

 Selecting only four travel startups to talk to this year was painful.
 It made me realize the 11 of 2017 were just a fad.
 Maybe a couple of them have survived, only because they genuinely believe they can make a difference.